-The Moroccan currency called the DIRHAM.
-Rates vary little between banks, but some banks charge a fee for currency exchanges which can add up to a considerable sum with the smaller denominations Major credit cards are accepted in the larger hotels and all big shops.
+The Moroccan currency is called the DIRHAM.
+Rates vary little between banks, but some banks charge a fee for currency exchanges which can add up to a considerable sum with smaller denominations Major credit cards are accepted in larger hotels and all big shops.

 Dress as you do at home but conservatively to gain respect.
 Foreigners are treated with the duality of wonderful hospitality or as a chance for financial gain.
 The invitation to visit and have tea or dine with a family is a memorable experience.
 But measure invitations with an obligation.
 Traditions are strong and old ways are practiced.
 A good attitude and a sense of sharing and humor go a long way to breaking down preconceptions of foreigners and are always appreciated by Moroccans.

 Morocco is perfect for travel all year long!
 Given the country’s geographic variety, there is always a region where the climate is mild.
 We can recommend the best destination for you based on the weather and your travel dates.
 In winter, you’ll want to head south to the desert.

 Nights can be chilly but during the day you’ll enjoy the sun and blue skies bereft of clouds.
 In summer, the Atlantic coast is generally balmy and it is the best season for treks in the Atlas.
 At over 1800m in altitude, freshness is a safe bet!
 That being said, nothing is stopping you from discovering the Moroccan desert as long as you choose the right accommodation and can adapt to the heat.